openSUSE/salt-test/README.md

 TODO:
 - document format, how to use it
-- currently requires python + toml. this is not always installed, should we add a dependency or try to find the bundle python interpreter?
+- currently requires python + toml.
+Fallback to tomli if toml not available.
+Script will be rpm-installed and pull in dep if needed.
+Also sets the correct python interpreter
+- split test launcher and skiplist? yes!

+# test requirements

+- `pytest`